cap-js/docs/guides/databases-postgres.md

 - Only the Java buildpack `java_buildpack` provided by the Cloud Foundry community allows to consume a PostgreSQL service from a CAP Java application.

 - By default, the `java_buildpack` initializes a PostgreSQL datasource with the Java CFEnv library.
 However, to work properly with CAP, the PostgreSQL datasource must be created by the CAP Java runtime and not by the buildpack.
+You need to disable the [datasource initialization by the buildback](https://docs.cloudfoundry.org/buildpacks/java/configuring-service-connections.html) using `CFENV_SERVICE_<POSTGRESQL_SERVICE_NAME>_ENABLED: false` at your CAP Java service module.

 The following example shows these configuration settings applied to a CAP Java service: